Our FTC disclosure's magnum opus awaits here. The following article was last updated on Dec 4, 2025 ...

 Garage Void, What Remedy?

-My compromise was that I added a trailer hitch to the rear bumper of our camper and tow a small motorcycle trailer in states where that's allowed.
+My compromise was to add a trailer hitch to the rear bumper of our camper and tow a small motorcycle trailer in states that allow it.
 We get to bring our home away from home and my motorcycle.

 Going Viral With Restrictions (GVWR)

 According to the owner's manual, our 2015 Chevy Silverado 2500HD with a Duramax diesel powerplant is rated to tow around 18,000 pounds with a bed hitch and around 14,500 pounds with a bumper hitch.
-Our truck is equipped with a crew cab, 6' foot bed and has the Z-71 off-road package.
+Our truck includes a crew cab, a 6-foot bed and the Z-71 off-road package.
 The camper we chose is a 2017 Open Range 293RLS, a thirty-five-foot fifth wheel with a Gross Vehicular Weight Rating (GVWR) of 10,990 pounds.

-I was confident that we weren't even close to being overloaded.
+I felt confident that we weren't even close to overloading the truck.
 I was wrong.

-Vehicles have many different weight ratings including max axle weights, max load weight and even tires have a max load rating.
+Vehicles have many different weight ratings, including max axle weights and max load weight and even tires have a max load rating.

 The pin, or hitch weight for a fifth wheel camper is typically 20% of the gross weight.

-The Escapees scales said the pin weight on our fifth wheel was 1,450 pounds.
-So, even though Chevy says my truck is rated to tow an 18,000-pound fifth wheel, we ended up with about 250 pounds of margin on the truck GVWR, with a fifth wheel that actually weighed 9,990 pounds.
+The Escapees scales measured the pin weight on our fifth wheel at 1,450 pounds.
+So, even though Chevy says my truck can tow an 18,000-pound fifth wheel, we kept about 250 pounds of margin on the truck GVWR with a fifth wheel that actually weighed 9,990 pounds.

 Garden Variety Weight Ratios

 The camper we saw at the RV show weighed over 13,000 pounds.
-With a pin weight of 2,000 pounds, our truck would be overloaded.
+With a 2,000-pound pin weight, that load would overload our truck.
 Scaling down gravity of the matter to two wheels inspires the question: how does one go about choosing a trailer to transport their motorcycle?

-At one extreme, I owned a 2006 Scion Xb or "toaster" as they're comically called - a tiny four-passenger SUV, with an anemic four-cylinder engine.
-It was rated to tow one thousand pounds.
+At one extreme, I owned a 2006 Scion xB or "toaster" as they're comically called-a tiny four-passenger SUV with an anemic four-cylinder engine.
+The manufacturer rated it to tow one thousand pounds.

 My motorcycle at the time was a 2005 Kawasaki ZZR1200, which weighed about 575 pounds.
 I was limited in what trailer I could pull, so I chose a Trailer In A Bag.
 Unfortunately, they're no longer in business but it was perfect for my needs.

-It consists of two-inch square pipe as a backbone, with an 8" wide track riveted to the piping.
+It consists of two-inch square pipe as a backbone, with an 8-inch-wide track riveted to the piping.
 There's no suspension and it came with little eight-inch wheels.
 May as well have been roller skates.

-The trailer can be disassembled with the largest piece about forty inches long and a total weight of 140 pounds, give or take.
-If you're strong enough, it can be carried in its included bag.
+You can disassemble the trailer, leaving the largest piece about forty inches long and a total weight of 140 pounds, give or take.
+If you're strong enough, you can carry it in its included bag.

 At another extreme, one of my track day instructor buddies, also a racer, pulled a large fifth wheel trailer with a semi-truck tractor.
 Without doing any research, I'm confident he didn't exceed the tractor's GVWR.